Presentation skills for tertiary students by ex-CNBC anchor

 This course helps you speak and present effectively.
-Taught by award-winning trainer, Mark Laudi will prepare you to be effective on stage and in your communication with the audience.
-This course was initially prepared for post-MBA students but is relevant for the wider public.
+Taught by former CNBC anchor and award-winning trainer, Mark Laudi will prepare you to be effective on stage and in your communication with the audience.
+This course was initially prepared for MBA students but is relevant for the wider public.
 Parts of the course have also been used to train very senior business leaders and political leaders worldwide.

 Welcome to our presentation skills course, specially designed for MBA students who are going to give business presentations, such as at a company where you have been placed for an internship or summer co-op.